zumasys/docs/site/jbase/files/jrf/README.md

 ## Description

-The **jrf** utility provides automated facilities to resize and convert from one Hash file type to another.
-In order to resize the file enough disk space must be available to create a second temporary version of the file, as the resize process creates a temporary file and then copies the data from the original file to the temporary file.
+The **jrf** utility provides automated facilities to resize and convert from one file type to another.
+In order to resize the file enough disk space must be available to create a second temporary version of the file; the resize process creates a temporary file and then copies the data from the original file to the temporary file.
 Once copied, the temporary file is renamed to the original file.

 ### Syntax